blockworks-foundation/lite-rpc/docs/rpcv2.md

 #####  Task to do:

+ getvoteaccounts: Stream from geyser

- getvoteaccounts: Stream from geyser.
+ getleaderschedule: Stream from geyser.
 See the issue https://github.com/solana-labs/solana/issues/31446

- getleaderschedule: Stream from geyser

- getclusternodes: Geuser or gossip.
+ getclusternodes: Geyser or gossip.

 #### Removed RPC calls